biocore-ntnu/epic/docs/epic_blacklist.rst

    columns: chromosome names and sizes.
 Useful to analyze custom genomes, assemblies or simulated data.
 Only chromosomes included in the file will be analyzed.

+* **-f, --fdr**

+   Cut-off to consider a bin enriched (Default: 0.05)

+* **-egf, --effective-genome-fraction**

+   Use a different effective genome fraction than the one included in epic.
+Or include an egf for custom genomes that are not a part of epic.
+Should be a number between 0 and 1.
+Autoinferred by sampled read-length and genome by default.